Panthers beat Red Wings 4-1 for season-high 4-game streak

 Shortly thereafter, Bobrovsky stopped Frans Nielsen’s breakaway shot and rebound attempt.
 Seconds later, Howard made a save when Barkov was alone in front of him with a chance to restore a two-goal lead.

 Florida went on the power play with seven-plus minutes left and took advantage 15 seconds later.
-Barkov redirected the puck off Keith Yandle’s pass that was intentionally wide of the net.
+Aleksander Barkov redirected the puck off Keith Yandle’s pass that was intentionally wide of the net.

-Denis Malgin scored an empty-net goal with 1:48 left, putting the Panthers up by three goals.
+“A lot of power plays out there tonight and our PK was pretty good,” Quenneville said after his team’s penalty killers didn’t give up a goal on seven power plays.
+“Bob was really good and then he was our best (penalty) killer.
+Early in the game, he made a couple of big saves.”

-NOTES: Red Wings C Frans Nielsen left with a lower-body injury in the second period. … Bobrovsky missed the previous two games with an upper-body injury. … Detroit has a losing streak of at least four games for the fifth time this season. … Dadonov has a team-high 21 goals.
+NOTES: Red Wings C Valtteri Filppula left with a lower-body injury, but is not expected to miss the next game. … Bobrovsky missed the previous two games with an upper-body injury. … Detroit has a losing streak of at least four games for the fifth time this season. … Dadonov has a team-high 21 goals.

 UP NEXT